 The reality is people aren't as careful with you as you may be with them, and can go to great lengths to shatter you, so you NEED to be careful with yourself first.
 I speak from experience when I say that people treat you how you treat yourself.

 I've given parts of me that I've never seen a return on, and while it was extremely painful, I’m now aware I have the capacity to change it.
 And while it doesn’t happen overnight because the recovery from this was especially painstaking and agonizing, the final change does happen and it’s amazing.
-Maybe people may never know the scars they’ve left on me, but letting go of them and the pain they caused did more for my well being than holding on to it and being able to recognize my value in the midst of it is a lesson I’m thankful for.
+Maybe people will never know the scars they’ve left on me, but letting go of them and the pain they caused did more for my well being than holding on to it.
+Being able to recognize my value in the midst of it is a lesson I’m thankful for.

 I believe that every one is filled with the capacity to be cognizant of others, and just as women are capable so are men, but it is everyone’s job to exercise that ability.
-While people are equipped with the same capacity to execute emotional intelligence like all other human beings, a lot of them aren’t challenged to utilize it unless it is directly linked to them benefitting from it.
-I think his negligence with my feelings was incredibly self serving, but that is because he was worried about himself and never me, and when two people are worried about the same person, how could there be room for you?
+While people are equipped with the same capacity to execute emotional intelligence like all other human beings, a lot of them aren’t challenged to utilize it unless it directly benefits them.
+I think his negligence with my feelings was incredibly self serving, but that is because he was worried about himself and never me, and when two people are worried about the same person, how could there be any room for you?

 I hope this story inspired you to remember to recognize your worth, and if you’ve experienced anything similar please feel free to comment and connect below.
 I finally figured out how to get a comment bar up in here!
 LOL